Ruiqi-Chen-0216/Ruiqi-Chen-0216.github.io/_pages/home.md

 **About Manuscripts**:

 There are 3 projects currently ongoing:
-1. DocLLM: Agentic Query and Human-Aligned Evaluation for Complex Document-LLM Understanding
+1. DocLLM: Agentic Query and Human-Aligned Evaluation for Complex Document-LLM Understanding (advised by Prof. Aditya Parameswaran)
 2. A11yBLV: Making GAI Creativity Accessible to Blind and Low-Vision Users (advised by Prof. Jacob O. Wobbrock)
 3. RISSHAI: Room Intelligence and Safety Scanning with Human-AI Collaboration System (advised by Jon E. Froehlich)